Musical Journeys with Alexander Chaplinskiy - 27 East

 Volodymyr Ptushkin was born in Luhansk, Ukrainian SSR.
 Ptushkin’s distinctions include being named Honored Artist of Ukraine as well as laureate of the All-Ukrainian, the Kosenko Competition, the Slatin Municipal Prize and the International Composition Competition for the 300th Anniversary of St. Petersburg.
 Ptushkin’s music, due to its simplicity and relative modernity, has become well known internationally.

 Jean Sibelius, a Finnish composer of the late Romantic period, is widely regarded as his nation’s greatest composer.
-Hs music is credited with helping Finland develop a strong national identity when the country was struggling after attempts at Russification in the late 19th century.
+His music is credited with helping Finland develop a strong national identity when the country was struggling after attempts at Russification in the late 19th century.

 The concert is free and open to the public.
-Visit EventBrite to register or montauklibrary.org/events.
+Visit Eventbrite to register or montauklibrary.org/events.
 Montauk Library is at 871 Montauk Highway in Montauk.

 You May Also Like: